Mihail-coder/collective-chatGPT-telegram-bot/README.md

 # collective-chatGPT-telegram-bot
 Сhatbot based on chatGPT for telegram groups.
-Сreate your own unique chatbot for your group chats, wich can act as user.
+Сreate your own unique chatbot for your group chats, wich can act as user. it is free, unlimited and does not require API keys.

 The bot features:
 - responding to messages from group users